MekongDelta-mind/MekongDelta-mind/README.md

 Hi, I'm Prabin Kumar Nayak.
 Thanks for visiting my profile !!!

+* Actively seeking opportunities to contribute and learn, particularly in MLOps and Data Engineering.
+* Currently engaged in Data Analytics and Data Science, primarily using Python.
+* Please check my projects in the `Pinned` section below.
-* I have experience working on Java Servlet, JDBC, Hibernate, SQL
+* Previous experience as a Backend Developer, working with Java Servlet, JDBC, Hibernate, and SQL.
-* I'm currently working on Data Science( Descriptive and Predictive Analytics using Python ) and Web Development( Backend - Spring Framework )
-* I'm looking for help with finding remote jobs ( Data Science or Web Development ( Backend ) ), learning DevOps and Blockchain.
+* Open to collaborations on interesting Data Science challenges; please don't hesitate to reach out.
 * You can reach me on:
 	* email: pknayak0707.job@gmail.com
 	* linkedin: https://www.linkedin.com/in/pknayak2018/